Jamael Westman: Early life and education

-Westman was born in Lambeth, London to football coach Wallace Hermitt and lecturer Susan Westman.
+Westman was born in Lambeth, London, to football coach Wallace Hermitt and lecturer Susan Westman.
 He spent the first ten years of his life in Brixton before gentrification pushed his family out to Streatham and later Croydon.
 His younger brother, Myles, is also an actor.
 Their parents separated when Westman was a teenager.
 He is the grandson of football coach Barry Hermitt; Westman's paternal grandparents immigrated to England from Jamaica as part of the Windrush generation.
 His mother, from Gloucestershire, is of Irish descent.

 He attended St Joseph's College in Upper Norwood.
 He later went on to graduate from the Royal Academy of Dramatic Art (RADA) in 2016.

 Career

 Theatre

 Westman started out in pantomimes and community theatre projects.
 Before Hamilton, he had only acted in two professional stage productions, The White Devil at Shakespeare's Globe and Torn at the Royal Court.

 In June 2017, it was announced Westman was cast as the lead in the West End production of Lin-Manuel Miranda's Hamilton at the Victoria Palace Theatre, a role he has since played both on the West End and on tour.
-He was due to appear in a new production in Los Angeles of Hamilton from March 12 to November 22, 2020, at the Hollywood Pantages Theatre, but the production was suspended on the date of its intended debut in response to the coronavirus pandemic.
-The show eventually premiered in Los Angeles on August 17, 2021.
+He was due to appear in a new production in Los Angeles of Hamilton from 12 March to 22 November 2020, at the Hollywood Pantages Theatre, but the production was suspended on the date of its intended debut in response to the COVID-19 pandemic.
+The show eventually premiered in Los Angeles on 17 August 2021.

 Television and film

 Westman made his onscreen debut with a guest role in a 2013 episode of Casualty.
 He appeared in the films Brand New-U (2015) and Animals (2019).
 He has also been in several short films, such as Kebab (2014), Wilton (2016), A Poem for Every Autumn Day (2020), and Ice Cream & Doughnuts (2021).

-In 2021, he appeared in the Channel 5 miniseries Anne Boleyn as Jane Seymour's ambitious brother, Edward Seymour, 1st Duke of Somerset.
+In 2021 he appeared in the Channel 5 miniseries Anne Boleyn as Jane Seymour's ambitious brother, Edward Seymour, 1st Duke of Somerset.
 He was next cast in the role of Dr George Spencer in the six-part drama The Essex Serpent on Apple TV+, starring Claire Danes and Tom Hiddleston.

-Activism
+Personal life

 Westman has been outspoken about racism.
-In 2019, he said Britain needed to confront its colonial past, and in 2020 he was one of the big names in theatre to sign a letter to industry leaders calling for “urgent reform” to tackle racism and the lack of diversity in the profession.
+In 2019, he said Britain needed to confront its colonial past, and in 2020 he was one of the big names in theatre to sign a letter to industry leaders calling for "urgent reform" to tackle racism and the lack of diversity in the profession.